 “Is one right and the other wrong?
 That is for you to decide.
 Will one lead to ruin?
 Will one lead to happiness?
 The answer is yours.
 If you seek salvation in a false dichotomy, so be it.
 But move forward.”

 The water trembled, and the blue transformed into a shadow, large enough to swallow her whole.
 But it never would.
 From the sea emerged the shadow.
 Leaving behind a trail of cascades, it flew to the horizon.
-Before Ragna could grasp his form, he had vanished from her eyes.
-But she knew the words were his.
+Before Ragna could grasp his form, it had vanished from her eyes.
+But she knew the words were its.
 “Salvation, damnation, absolution, retribution, none and all.
 Choose the path your heart desires.
 Do not rest on the crossroads.
 Progress towards which you seek.”